sebasquez123/LandingMacMotusTeam/README.md

 # LandingMacMotusTeam
- A landing page, which presents the entire business project of a brand, revealing aspects of its identity, marketing and business offers.
-It contains the "Flan t5" generative text model integrated as an assistant bot for the user.
+A landing page, which presents the entire business project of a brand, revealing aspects of its identity, marketing and commercial offers.
+Contains the "Flan t5" generative text model integrated as a user assistant bot.

 Is a monetized product that offers reach and market solutions to any brand .
 It is currently used by the UTP aeronautics laboratory in the city of Pereira, Pastelería Alicia and Distrinet.